TDHook: A Lightweight Framework for Interpretability: Use Cases

 \paragraph{Analyse multi-output models} It is common for models in RL to have multiple inputs and outputs.
 We here take the example of a chess model which is trained with AlphaZero \citep{Silver2018AGR}.
 In particular, we choose a network from \citet{McIlroyYoung2020AligningSA}, which outputs the policy over the legal moves and the win-draw-lose probabilities for the current position.
 More details about the models used are given in Appendix \ref{app:use_cases_details}.
 In Figure \ref{fig:saliency} we show saliency maps for the policy and the value heads obtained using gradient attribution \citep{Simonyan2013DeepIC}.
 The position chosen, taken from \citet{lichess_puzzles}, is a mate in 2 for the black player (\texttt{e3e1}, \texttt{b1a2}, \texttt{e1a1}).
 Attributing the best move gives a positive saliency to the rook and the bishop, while the adversary king has a negative saliency.
 This reflects the move sequence leading to the mate: the rook checks the king, the king flees to the side, and the rook mates while being defended by the bishop.
 For the win probability attribution, the attacking pieces have a high positive saliency, while the black king and the pawn have a negative saliency, as they are weak points.
 The adversary queen also has a high positive saliency, as it can be captured by the knight.
 While the predictive power of the saliency is limited, it can still provide basic insights about the model.

 \paragraph{Analyse composed models} While the previous example showcased a shared backbone for the policy and the value, it is not always the case.
-Especially in decentralised multi-agent settings, the value is often independent from the policy, an each agent can have its own policy and value.
+Especially in decentralised multi-agent settings, the value is often independent from the policy, and each agent can have its own policy and value.
 Therefore, it means that you have multiple networks to explain.
 Yet, in TorchRL, these models are grouped in a single \texttt{TensorDictModule}, the loss, which can be directly wrapped in TDHook.
 For our illustration, we train an agent with PPO \citep{Schulman2017ProximalPO} on the inverted double pendulum environment \citep{Todorov2012MuJoCoAP}.
 More details about the agent studied are given in Appendix \ref{app:use_cases_details}.
 In this case, we decided to explore how the predicted action is represented throughout the internal states of this agent using linear probing \citep{alain2018understanding}.
 Figure \ref{fig:action_probing} shows the action probing in the agent, performed both on the policy and the value by wrapping the loss module.
 For each layer (pre- and post-activation), a linear regression probe is trained to predict the model's action.
 We can see that the policy head contains more information about the action than the value head, as expected, but the value head still overperforms the baseline trained from the raw observations.
-For the policy, the last layers contain less information about the predicted action because of the compression and randomness of actions, since the action is sampled from a distribution.
-For the value, the information about the action is not trackable in the last layers, and the probe overfitted on the training data.
+For the policy, the last layers contain less information about the predicted action because it is highly compressed, only predicting the mean and standard deviation of a Tanh-Normal distribution.
+For the value, the information about the action is not trackable in the last layers, and the probe overfitted on the training data, as it can be expected when the signal weakens.